keepaliveit-staging/staging.keepaliveit.co.uk/collections/_cloud-products-and-services-for-public-sector/aws-public-sector.md

 - Expedia
 - Shell

-For a full and upto date list of Enterprises and Startups who are using AWS, please see their <a target="_blank" href="https://aws.amazon.com/solutions/case-studies/">Customer References</a> page.
+For a full and up-to date list of Enterprises and Startups who are using AWS, please see their <a target="_blank" href="https://aws.amazon.com/solutions/case-studies/">Customer References</a> page.

 What exactly is a Service Level Agreement (SLA)?
 A service level agreement metric is the uptime guarantee of a service and is a term most commonly used in I.T Service Management (ITSM) professions.